Do Your Kids Need Cavity Treatment?

 - Eating a healthy diet.
 According to the National Institute of Dental and Craniofacial Research, “Every time we eat or drink something that contains sugar or starches, bacteria in our mouth use the sugar and starch to produce acids.
 These acids begin to eat away at the tooth’s enamel.”

 - Not swallowing toothpaste.
-Swallowing fluoride toothpaste can lead to dental fluorosis, which are harmless (but permanent) white flecks that appear on teeth.
+Swallowing fluoride toothpaste can lead to dental fluorosis, which causes harmless (but permanent) white flecks to appear on teeth.

 Tip: Until your kids are seven or eight years old, monitor them while they brush, and explain the importance of spitting out their toothpaste.
 In children younger than two years old, consider using a fluoride-free toothpaste, unless otherwise directed by your dentist.

-- Regularly seeing the dentist.
+- Regularly visiting the dentist.
 The American Academy of Pediatric Dentistry recommends dental checkups twice a year for most children.
-During a checkup, the dentist may take x-rays, check your child’s gums for changes and clean your child’s teeth.
+During a checkup, the dentist may take x-rays, check your child’s gums for changes, and clean your child’s teeth.